"Archives

 "We have consultants in your area who are looking to

 create show houses".
-Or, "we are conducting a survey on
+Or, "we are conducting a survey

 mortgages or power supply and cable suppliers" etc, etc.